-So truthfully, walking around naked is the most eco-friendly way to dress ourselves, which means balancing a love of fashion and the environment can be tough.
+Truthfully, walking around naked is the most eco-friendly way to dress ourselves.
+This means balancing a love of fashion and the environment can be tough.
 Reducing our consumption of clothing, even from eco-friendly retailers, is critical for environmental sustainability.
-With that said, sometimes a new purchase is inevitable (seriously, you can’t wear the same dress to Jenny AND Katie’s weddings), however before purchasing a virgin piece of clothing, try out these eco-friendly shopping tips.
+With that said, sometimes a new purchase is inevitable (seriously, you can’t wear the same dress to Jenny AND Katie’s weddings).
+However before purchasing a virgin piece of clothing, try out these eco-friendly shopping tips.

 Phone a friend: Ideally, literally, because telephonic communication is a lost art form these days, but at the very least, text your friends to see if they have anything worth borrowing.
-Yes, it can be hard if you’re not the same size (although don’t forget, safety pins, and fashion tape work WONDERS), but even if you can’t raid your friends’ closets maybe a friend-of-a-friend has something you can test-drive, or a co-worker.
+Yes, it can be hard if you’re not the same size, but don’t forget, safety pins, and fashion tape work WONDERS.
+Even if you can’t raid your friends’ closets maybe a friend-of-a-friend has something you can test-drive, or a co-worker.
 It can’t hurt to ask!

 If after trying these strategies you still find yourself empty-handed, then it may be time to consider the traditional way of shopping, but if you do so, make sure to give your purchase plenty of thought.
 Resist the urge to impulse purchase!
 I’d also encourage you check out some eco-friendly brands such as Lev Apparel, Akala, Back Beat Co. or Tentree (just to name a few).
 If you have any other environmentally conscious shopping tips please share them in the comments!
 We’re always looking for new ways to combine the rush of new clothing with the rush of helping the planet.